c3g/GenPipes_Docs/docs/source/tutorials/genpipes_tutorial.rst

 ------
 Now that your variables are set, you can launch any pipeline using:
 **<pipeline_name>.py**
-To check the help information for our hicseq (Hi-C analysis) and our chipseq pipelines, try:
+To check the help information for the `chipseq` pipeline pipeline, try:

 .. code-block:: bash

-    hicseq.py -h
-    chipseq.py -h
+    genpipes chipseq.py -h

 All our pipelines use the same framework and work in similar ways; each with its own output of course.
 We will focus on two pipelines to demonstrate how the framework works.